Indian Airlines Flight 491: Late rotation

 Flight 491 attained its Vr speed within 32 seconds after the crew had initiated the take-off roll, approximately at 4,100 ft from the beginning of the 6,000 ft runway.
 The cockpit voice recorder revealed that the aircraft's rotation was initiated 5–7 seconds after the rotation call.
 Even though the take-off roll was smooth and the acceleration was normal, the aircraft's nose started to rise approximately at a distance of 500 ft of the runway end and it still didn't manage to lift off when it ran though the 1800 ft additional distance.
 This could be attributed to the pilot's late rotation or a sudden freak weather condition.
 As it was hot and clear at the time of the accident, freak weather was immediately ruled out.

 When the aircraft overran the 6,000 ft runway and started to run through the 1800 ft additional runway distance, investigators noted that both Captain Singh and First Officer Mohan didn't react to the abnormality.
 In fact, Captain Singh stated that it was normal for most of his flights.
-Investigators later concluded that Captain Singh had adopted a similar take-off pattern to his previous flights, where the take-off was late and the climb gradient was lower than expected.
+Investigators later concluded that Captain Singh had adopted a similar take-off pattern in his previous flights, where the take-off was late and the climb gradient was lower than expected.